Adnan-2k03/nexus_final/PRODUCTION_STATUS.md

 **Full source code is available on our GitHub repository.** See `README.md` for complete architecture, features, and tech stack overview.
 All code is clean, documented, and production-ready.

-**Want to see the working code before September 30th?** Please call us at the contact number below, and we can arrange a screenshare session to demonstrate the application live in the IDE/deployment environment.
+**To see the working application live before September 30th, please contact us via the phone number below.** We apologize for the temporary unavailability and request you to reach out so we can arrange a screenshare session to demonstrate the application live in the IDE/deployment environment.

 ---